Buying property in Japan as an American: 2026 comprehensive guide

 Banks offering financing to foreign buyers

-- SMBC Trust Bank PRESTIA – Offers loans to non-Japanese residents without PR, usually requiring Japan residency and annual income of at least ¥5m for home loans or ¥7m for investment loans.
+- SMBC Trust Bank PRESTIA – Offers loans to non-Japanese residents without PR, usually requiring Japan residency and annual income of at least ¥5 million for home loans or ¥7 million for investment loans.

-- Suruga Bank – Provides a dedicated plan for non-Japanese residents, often seeking income of ¥4m or more and at least one year of employment.
+- Suruga Bank – Provides a dedicated plan for non-Japanese residents, often seeking income of ¥4 million or more and at least 1 year of employment.

-- Shinsei Investment & Finance – Extends property loans to mid- or long-term residence-card holders in Japan for residential or investment purposes.
+- SBI Shinsei Bank – Extends property loans to mid- or long-term residence-card holders in Japan for residential or investment purposes.

 - Flat 35 via partner banks – Long-term fixed-rate loans backed by the Japan Housing Finance Agency, typically for owner-occupied homes.